ARW4/FPL_Project/README.md

 ````

 ### Looping API Call
 The endpoint used for retrieving the player stats is such that you can only call data from one player at a time using the player id.
-In order to download the data for all players possible it was neccessary to create a loop that cycles through all possible player ids and downloads the respective data.<br>
+In order to download the data for all players possible it was necessary to create a loop that cycles through all possible player ids and downloads the respective data.<br>
 <br>1 - Create a new data frame using the Player IDs table.
 The data frame is one column and includes all possible player ids
 ````r
 # Creating a data frame only containing completed matchday IDs